zyang01/zyang01.github.io/_posts/2024-10-30-on-god-collective-hallucination.md

 ---
 title: On God and Collective Hallucination
 date: 2024-10-30 14:11:08 +0000
-tags: [christbro,salvation,righteousness]     # TAG names should always be lowercase
 ---

 When I attended my first Sunday church service, one of the leaders said the following.